 Please remember, home visits are for medical reasons where the patient is bed bound.
 Home visits are not carried out for social or personal reasons.
 Lack of transport is NOT an acceptable reason for a visit request.
 Children can always be brought to the surgery.

-All requests for Home visits will be put down for a telephone call with a clinician first for an assessment.
+All requests for Home visits will be triaged by a clinician for an assessment.
 It may be that a home visit isn’t the best course of action.
 It may be suggested that you go to an A&E or minor injuries unit, contact the district nurse or that you get an over the counter medicine from the pharmacy.

 If a home visit is necessary, you will get one.
-While waiting for the doctor, make sure your phone line is kept free – and if you feel better or decide you are well enough to go out, let the doctor know straight away by calling 01803 855897 and talk to one of our care coordinators.
+While waiting for the doctor, make sure your phone line is kept free.
+If you feel better or decide you are well enough to go out, let the doctor know straight away by calling 01803 855897 and talk to one of our care coordinators.